juju/docs/src/en/commands.md

    **Details:**

-   By default (without argument), the status of Juju and all services and all units will be displayed.
+   By default (without argument), the status of Juju and all applications and all units will be displayed.
-   Service or unit names may be used as output filters (the '*' can be used as a wildcard character).
+   Application or unit names may be used as output filters (the '*' can be used as a wildcard character).
-   In addition to matched services and units, related machines, services, and units will also be displayed.
+   In addition to matched applications and units, related machines, applications, and units will also be displayed.
 If a subordinate unit is matched, then its principal unit will be displayed.
 If a principal unit is matched, then all of its subordinates will be displayed.